jpgoldberg/toy-crypto-math/docs/source/modules/games.rst

 ==========

-For testing it is useful to have a challenge that the adversary can always win, so we will use a shift ciper for testing IND-EAV and a reused pad (N-time-pad) for testing IND-CPA.
+For testing it is useful to have a challenge that the adversary can always win, so we will use a shift cipher for testing IND-EAV and a reused pad (N-time-pad) for testing IND-CPA.

 .. testcode::